IvanVas/ab-splitter/README.md

 # A/B splitter microservice
-Used for determining user's group for A/B testing
+Used to determine user's group for A/B testing

 ## API